-When we keep our eyes and our heart set for these types of things in our lives, then we have weapons against the wave of discontentment that is sure to wash over us.
+When we keep our eyes and our heart set on these types of things in our lives, then we have weapons against the wave of discontentment that is sure to wash over us.
 You see, when we are self-absorbed, committed to sin, faithless, hard-hearted, quick to quit, and quite rough around the edges, discontent flourishes inside our hearts and directs our actions.

 Is this easy?
 Paul in verse 12 tells us absolutely not.
 In fact, he encourages us in verse 12 to “Fight the good fight of the faith.”
-It is a fight to keep ourselves righteousness, godly, faithful, loving, full of endurance, and gentle.
+It is a fight to keep ourselves righteous, godly, faithful, loving, full of endurance, and gentle.
 He uses the word “fight.”
 This is an uphill battle for us, but one worth taking on.
 This is a long obstacle course challenge that is worth our time and effort.
 Cultivating contentment will keep us from ruining our lives and making very poor decisions.

 Contentment really is a spiritual issue and is not an amount-of-money issue.
 God is always there and never changes and informs us how we can be content with our finances.
 Financial contentment has less to do with money and more to do with our attitudes, belief systems, and decisions.
 Financial contentment brings peace of mind.
-Peace of mind and contentment comes from committing ourselves to righteousness, godliness, faith, love, endurance, and gentleness.
+Peace of mind and contentment come from committing ourselves to righteousness, godliness, faith, love, endurance, and gentleness.